 These are significant changes which will require us to increase the scope, nature and extent of our audit documentation, particularly in respect of your business processes, and your IT controls.
 We will be unable to determine the full fee impact until we have undertaken further work in respect of the above areas.
-However, for an authority of your size, we estimate an initial increase of £5,000.
+However, for an authority of your size, we estimate an initial increase of £3,000.
 We will let you know if our work in respect of business processes and IT controls identifies any issues requiring further audit testing.
-There is likely to be an ongoing requirement for a fee increase in future years, although we are unable yet to quantify that.